rpm-software-management/rpm-web/user_doc/dependencies.md

     Requires: python perl
 ```

 in the spec file.
-Note that "Requires python, perl" would work as well.
+Note that "Requires: python, perl" would work as well.
 If you needed to have a very recent version of python but any version of perl,

 ```
     Requires: python >= 1.3, perl